 - 1/4 cup toasted pine nuts

 - In a large bowl, toss the bread with 2 tablespoons olive oil.
 Place the bread in a single layer on a rimmed baking sheet and sprinkle with Kosher salt and freshly ground pepper.
-Bake for 15-20 minutes.
-Shake the pan halfway through the cooking time, and bake until golden brown.
+Bake for 10-15 minutes or until golden brown.
+Shake the pan halfway through the cooking time.

 - While the bread toasts, grill the peaches (optional) and let them cool a bit.

 - In the same large bowl used for the bread pieces, combine the tomatoes, peaches, remaining olive oil, vinegar, and a sprinkle of Kosher salt, and mix gently.
 Let sit for 20-30 minutes.

 - Place the tomatoes and peaches onto a serving platter but leave the accumulated juices in the bowl to use as a dressing.